• Start Here!

 I’ll start with a fact: salaries in Hong Kong are, on average, much higher than salaries in Beijing and Shanghai.
 This means that prices are higher too.

-However, if you plan to work for a Chinese firm in China or for a Hong Kong firm in Hong Kong, than your purchasing power may be the same because, as I said, even if Hong Kong is a bit more expensive, salaries are higher too.
+However, if you plan to work for a Chinese firm in China or for a Hong Kong firm in Hong Kong, then your purchasing power may be the same because, as I said, even if Hong Kong is a bit more expensive, salaries are higher too.

 In general, salaries in Shanghai are a bit higher than in Beijing.
 Thus, I think that in Shanghai you’ll get the best salary/cost of living ratio.